 Within the secondary suspension between the bogie and the vehicle body, our air spring systems provide for the flexible mounting of the vehicle body.
 Air springs have a low natural frequency, which minimizes the transmission of vibrations.
 They decouple it from the majority of track irregularities, while also allowing the bogie to turn as the train negotiates bends.

-An outstanding feature of the system is the combination of the rubber-metal auxiliary spring integrated in the air spring.
+An outstanding feature of the system is its combined air spring and integrated rubber-metal auxiliary spring.
 Using this technology, we can develop system configurations for a wide variety of bogies and vehicle body models.

-Extra-high lateral deformability makes this spring ideal for use in bolsterless bogies, including those used for high-speed trains, and in state-of-the-art bogies for local and Metro trains.
+Extra-high lateral deformability makes half bellows ideal for use in bolsterless bogies, including those used for high-speed trains, and in state-of-the-art bogies for local and Metro trains.

 Rolling lobe air springs are used in extremely confined spaces in trams and low-floor bogies.

-Double convolution bellows are the technically simplest solution for air-suspended secondary springs.
-They are distinguished by a high degree of reliability, and can perform large stroke movements.
+Double convoluted air springs are the simplest solution from a technical point of view for air-suspended secondary springs.
+They are characterized by a high degree of reliability, and can perform large stroke movements.

 The external guide provides for a greater load-bearing capacity when compared with unguided springs.
 The spring is effectively protected against external influences, such as vandalism.

 ContiTech Railway Engineering: Expertise for the world’s railways